2sic/razor-blade/DocFx Generator/index.md

 ## Tutorials & Blogs

+1. An explanation of the [Fluent Tag API](articles/fluent-tag-api.md)
 1. We have an extensive [tutorial on 2sxc for using RazorBlade](https://2sxc.org/dnn-tutorials/en/razor/blade/home)
 1. We also have many [blog posts on RazorBlade](https://2sxc.org/en/blog/tag/razor-blade)